trexjacket/trexjacket/docs_src/tutorials/chat-extension/5-new-comments.rst

 * A TextBox, called ``tb_comment``

 Let's open the ``btn_save_click`` method and add some code that shows what the user commented, along with the selection information we configured in the previous chapter.
-We can access the content of the text box using its ``text`` attribute: It will also be useful to know when a comment was made, so let's import the ``datetime`` module at the top of ``Form1``s code.
+We can access the content of the text box using its ``text`` attribute: It will also be useful to know when a comment was made, so let's import the ``datetime`` module at the top of ``Main`` s code.

 .. code-block:: python
     :linenos:
-    :emphasize-lines: 8
+    :emphasize-lines: 9

-    from ._anvil_designer import Form1Template
+    from ._anvil_designer import MainTemplate
     from anvil import *
+    from anvil.tables import app_tables
     from anvil import tableau

     from trexjacket.api import get_dashboard